 Waiting for an HIV Diagnosis in the Democratic Republic of the Congo

-Sixty-eight percent of pregnant women in the Democratic Republic of the Congo (DRC) is in treatment for HIV.
+Sixty-eight percent of pregnant women in the Democratic Republic of the Congo (DRC) are being treated for HIV.
 But only a quarter of children living with HIV is in treatment, and just 17 percent of babies are tested before two months old.
 DRC is home to an estimated 42,000 children living with HIV, many of whom do not know their status.

 Celeste (ABOVE) lives 75 kilometers from Mfuta clinic.
 She didn’t know her HIV status as she didn’t visit the clinic during her pregnancy — it was just too far away.
 When Emmanuel became ill nine months after he was born, she braved the walk to the clinic only to find that the test kits had run out.